Calculating the sum of future discounted cash flows is the gold standard to determine how much an investment is worth.

 - Value at Maturity is the final payment the bondholder gets back at the end, or the “par value” of the bond.

-Depending on the frequency of the coupon payments, there are several variants of this formula that can re-organize it into an easiest form for the specific type of bond that is being priced.
+Depending on the frequency of the coupon payments, there are several variants of this formula that can re-organize it into an easier form for the specific type of bond that is being priced.

 The point is, at its core, bond pricing follows the same DCF formula as everything else that provides cash flows.